 Explorer 147 & (for a small section at the start and finish) 146.
 Oxted, map reference TQ393529, is in Surrey, 15 km SE of Croydon.
 Westerham is in Kent.

-5 out of 10 (7 for the Long Walk, 6 for the Alternative Walk, 3 for the Short Circular Walk).
+5 out of 10 (7 for the Long Walk, 6 for the Alternative Walk, 3 for the shorter walks).

-Much of this walk is on the wooded Greensand hills running parallel to and just south of the North Downs, which you can see across the valley for much of the outward route.
-The return route is closer to the southern escarpment and has far-reaching views out to the High Weald.
+Much of this walk is on the wooded Greensand Ridge running parallel to and just south of the North Downs.
+At various points in the walk there are views across the valley to these downs, contrasting with far-reaching views out to the High Weald from the southern escarpment.

 The afternoon route starts with an attractive section up the open Darent valley and climbs onto the wooded Crockhamhill Common, from where an optional extension (see below) loops out to Churchill's family home Chartwell, also owned by the National Trust.
-The garden and restaurant are open throughout the year, but the house is only open from March to October; admission (2017) is £13.50 or £6.75 for the garden only.
+The garden and restaurant are open throughout the year, but the house is only open from March to October; admission is £15.50 or £9 for the garden only (2019).
+The walk crosses over the outward route at Limpsfield Chart, continues through more parts of Limpsfield Common and returns to Oxted via the village of Limpsfield, which has retained many of its historic buildings.

-The sections of this walk around Chartwell had to be revised because the National Trust locked some back entrances into the estate in 2015, presumably because a few walkers were using them to avoid paying the entry fee.
+The sections of the walk around Chartwell had been revised earlier because the National Trust locked some back entrances into the estate in 2015, presumably because a few walkers were using them to avoid paying the entry fee.
 The revised version does a short loop from Crockhamhill Common to Chartwell via Mariners Hill, and drops the original Long Walk's different route back to Oxted (which still features in several other SWC walks).

 The new walk options which finish at Westerham currently leave the Chartwell Estate via Hosey Common Lane, but it is possible that this exit too might be closed in future.

-As mentioned above, when you reach Crockhamhill Common you can take an optional loop to Chartwell.
-This Long Walk takes in some fine views from Mariners Hill and adds at least 3¼ km to the walk length; more if you also do a circuit around the estate's Woodland Walk and/or visit the property.
+The other variations all go via Chartwell.
+The Long Circular Walk loops out from Crockhamhill Common, taking in some fine views from Mariners Hill.
+It adds at least 3¼ km to the walk length; more if you also do the estate's Woodland Walk and/or visit the property.

 This walk's original route to Chartwell is used here in the reverse direction to provide an Alternative Walk, looping back to Westerham.
 This is particularly useful if you spend time at Chartwell and want a shorter ending; Oxted is twice as far away.
-The structure of this alternative walk means that you could do the second half as a Short Circular Walk from Westerham, although this is obviously easier for car drivers.
+The structure of this option means that you could do the second half as an Alternative Circular Walk from Westerham, although this is obviously easier for car drivers.

 Chartwell has a bus service on Sundays and Bank Holidays when the house is open, so you could finish the walk there on those days (details below).

-There is a half-hourly service from Victoria to Oxted, taking 38 minutes, and a faster hourly service (Mon–Sat) from London Bridge, taking 29 minutes.
+There is a half-hourly service from Victoria to Oxted, taking 40 minutes.
+There is also a faster hourly service (Mon–Sat) from London Bridge, taking 28 minutes.

-For the walk options which start or finish in Westerham you will need to take a bus, but note that it is not possible to travel to or from Oxted on Sundays and Bank Holidays.
-From Westerham Southdown 594/595 goes W to Oxted (Mon–Sat), London bus 246 goes N to Bromley (starting from Chartwell on summer Sun & BH), and Go-Coach 401 goes E to Sevenoaks.
-Although much of its route is outside the London boundary, Travelcards and Oyster can be used on the 246, even from Chartwell.
+There is no station in Westerham but it is served by several bus routes for the walk options starting and/or finishing there.
+There are three Southdown services going W to Oxted (but none on Sun/BH), the 236 (Mon–Fri) and 594/595 (Mon–Sat); London bus 246 goes N to Bromley (starting from Chartwell on summer Sun/BH); and Go-Coach 401 goes E to Sevenoaks.
+Although much of its route is outside the London boundary, Travelcards and Oyster PAYG can be used on the 246, even from Chartwell.

-If driving, Oxted station car park is free after 10am, but you are unlikely to find a space during the week.
+If driving, Oxted station car park notionally costs £6.60 Mon–Sat, £2.25 Sun & BH (2019), but is free after 10am (though often full on weekdays).
 Westerham has a large car park on the eastern edge of the town, free for the first three hours; street parking is possible away from the town centre.

-There are three large pubs to choose from in Westerham, 8¾ km into the walk.
-If it is not too busy the suggested lunch place is the George & Dragon (01959-563071), but the Kings Arms Hotel (01959-562990) and the Grasshopper on the Green (01959-562926) are both good alternatives and large groups would do well to disperse among all three.
+There are three large pubs to choose from in Westerham, about 9 km into the main walk variations.
+If it is not too busy the suggested lunch place is the George & Dragon (01959-563071), but the Kings Arms Hotel (01959-562990) and the Grasshopper on the Green (01959-562926) are reasonable alternatives and large groups would do well to disperse among all three.
 There are also several cafés and tearooms in the town (see below).

 After the walk, we would love to get your feedback